Pareto-Rational Verification: LTL Pareto-Rational Verification

 \section{LTL Pareto-Rational Verification}

-We have considered the framework of single-player parity \gamesAb{} and the related \problemVerifAb{}.
-While parity objectives capture the general class of $\omega$-regular objectives, it is also interesting to consider objectives given in Linear Temporal Logic (LTL).
-We study in this section the complexity of the \problemVerifAb{} when the objectives are expressed using LTL formulas and show that it retains the \pspaceComplete{} complexity of the LTL model-checking problem.
+We have studied the complexity of the \problemVerifAb{} and the \problemUVerifAb{} for both parity and Boolean B\"uchi objectives.
+It is also usual to consider objectives given in Linear Temporal Logic (LTL).
+We show in this section that when the objectives are expressed using LTL formulas, the \problemVerifAb{} retains the \pspaceComplete ness of the LTL model-checking problem and the \problemUVerifAb{} retains the \twoExptime{}-completeness of solving LTL games.
+We do not investigate the fixed-parameter complexity in this context because the completeness to \pspace{} (resp. \twoExptime{}) already holds when Player~$1$ has a single objective.